daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 - Stroop test: people see words flashing on a computer with a color in the background.
 If the word is the same as the color, people are faster.
 - Memory athletes are older than students, which means that they should be worse since memory decreases with age, but they do better.
 While attentional control is not a direct measure of memory, we know that it certainly serves memory.
 - *Memory champions are not only exceptional at remembering, but also at forgetting.*
--Remembering and forgetting are not necessarily the enemies of each other.

 ## Poor health, lifestyle factors linked to memory complaints, even among younger adults
 [Reference](https://medicalxpress.com/news/2014-06-poor-health-lifestyle-factors-linked.html)